ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

    NOTE: The aggregation rule ONLY specifies how to compute the aggregated property for a Path Vector, NOT how the ANEs can be aggregated in the Path Vector response.
-This is because the change of Path Vectors may change the routing information and the internal network topology, leading to inaccurate results.
+This is because the change of Path Vectors may change the routing information and the abstract network topology, leading to inaccurate results.

 3. An ALTO Path Vector resource MAY only support a set of ANE properties.